webqamdev/activity-logger-for-laravel/README.md

 # Log activity inside your Laravel app

-The `webqam/activity-logger` package automatically log model changes from users.
+The `webqam/activity-logger` package automatically log model changes from users into database and log files.

+## Dependencies

+This package use [spatie/laravel-activitylog](https://github.com/spatie/laravel-activitylog) to store logs in database.
+Feel free to configure it if needed or just follow [Installation](#installation) instructions.

 ## Installation